CrocoFactory/sensei/docs/learn/user_guide/preparers_finalizers.md

-from sensei import APIModelWhen you need to handle response in a nonstandard way or add or change arguments before request, you can apply preparers and finalizers respectively.
+When you need to handle a response in a nonstandard way or add or change arguments before a request, you can apply preparers and finalizers respectively.
 Before the start, we need to remember about [Hook Levels](/learn/user_guide/making_aliases.html#hook-levels-priority).

 ## Hook Levels (Order)